uranusjr/pythonup-windows/docs/source/explain.rst

 I tried out quite a few solutions.
 While a lot of them work for myself (to varying degree), none of them make me feel comfortable because *I can’t teach anybody about them*, which means they are all somehow wrong.
-Eventually I decided I need a complete managing system, which became SNAFU.
+Eventually I decided I need a complete managing system, which became PythonUp.

 Below are some questions I either faced when discussing the Python setup problem with others, or through introspection.
 Each question represents an alternative solution I tried, but eventually couldn’t feel satisfied with.
-I hope they will answer *why* I think SNAFU is the best solution, and you should adapt it as well.
+I hope they will answer *why* I think PythonUp is the best solution, and you should adapt it as well.

 Why Not “Add Python to PATH”?